 LDL takes cholesterol where it’s needed.
 HDL takes excess cholesterol to the liver for disposal.
 Problems arise when LDL builds up and stick to your artery walls, which makes it harder and harder for HDL to remove.

 Unsaturated fats from foods such as nuts and seeds, can promote the production of HDL or at least keep build up of LDL at a minimum.
-Polyunsaturated fats, from safflower, corn, soybean and sunflower oils and margarines, lower both the bad LDL and the good HDL.
+Polyunsaturated fats, from safflower, (quality) corn, soybean and sunflower oils, lower both the bad LDL and the good HDL.

 Cholesterol levels are a direct measure of heart disease.
 If you lower your serum cholesterol by 1%, you reduce your risk of heart attack by 2%.
 A total cholesterol count of less than 200 mg/dl (milligrams of cholesterol per deciliter of blood) is desirable.
 240 and you are at twice the risk of heart attack or stroke, in between 200 and 240 and you are at an intermediate risk.
 Serum cholesterol tests indicate LDL and HDL counts.

 The natural whole food sources of vitamin E are olive, canola and safflower oils; sunflower seeds; wheat germ; whole grain breads, rice, cereals; green leafy vegetables and all types of fish and shell fish.

 These vitamins together not only fight oxidation but may also lower blood pressure.
 High blood pressure can damage artery walls creating rough patches that may attract plaque.

 Eat plenty of fiber – soluble fiber like oats and brown rice, which blocks fat absorption in the intestines, and insoluble fiber like whole wheat foods and wheat bran, which helps fill you up and keep your weight down.
 (More info about the health benefits of fiber.)